 - Experian Credit Report

 I love e-mail alerts, so I’ll be keeping this on for a while, and I’ll report back on its usefulness.

-Published or updated September 28, 2009.
+Updated July 28, 2014 and originally published September 29, 2009.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.